MicrosoftDocs/sql-docs/docs/integration-services/change-data-capture/change-data-capture-designer-for-oracle-by-attunity.md

 # Change Data Capture Designer for Oracle by Attunity

 > [!IMPORTANT]
-> Microsoft Change Data Capture for Oracle by Attunity is deprecated now.
+> Change Data Capture for Oracle by Attunity is deprecated now.
 Details refer to [the announcement](https://www.microsoft.com/sql-server/blog/2024/02/28/sql-server-integration-services-ssis-change-data-capture-attunity-feature-deprecations/).

   The CDC Designer Console is used to develop and maintain Oracle CDC Instances.
 The CDC Designer Console is a Microsoft Management Console snap-in that contains the following elements: